1 dead after motel shooting on Union Avenue - NewsBreak

 1 dead after motel shooting on Union Avenue

 BAKERSFIELD, Calif.
-(KGET) — A woman was shot at a motel on the 900 block of Union Avenue early Wednesday morning, according to the Bakersfield Police Department.
+(KGET) — A woman died following a shooting at a motel on the 900 block of Union Avenue early Wednesday morning, according to the Bakersfield Police Department.

 The victim suffered moderate injuries and was taken to a hospital for treatment, according to BPD.
 She later died at the hospital.